makersacademy/rps-challenge/JoaoREADME.md

 cd ./spec/unit_tests
 ```

-The feature tests cover user stories through a series of actions and the unit tests cover each of the methods used in the Game, Computer and Player classes.
+The feature tests cover user stories through a series of actions and the unit tests cover individual methods used in the Game, Computer and Player classes.

 User Stories Covered
 -------